EndlingAlien/HighwayMayhem/README.md

 ## Why I Made This

-After experimenting with tutorials and adapted projects, I wanted to fully own a game. **Highway Mayhem** was that game: my first original idea turned into a functional game with systems I designed and coded myself.
+After experimenting with tutorials and adapted projects, I wanted to fully own a game. **Highway Mayhem** was that game: My first original idea turned into a functional game with systems I designed and coded myself.

 ---